Best Internet Speed For Your Lifestyle

 How is internet speed measured?

-The Federal Communications Commission (FCC) defines broadband internet as having a download speed of at least 25 Mbps and at least 3 Mbps upload speed.
-Download speed is how fast data is transferred to your device, and upload speed is how fast your internet connection can transfer data to the internet.
+According to the Federal Communications Commission (FCC), broadband internet has download speeds of at least 25 Mbps and 3 Mbps upload speed.
+Download speed is the rate data is transferred to your device, and upload speed is the rate it is transferred from your device to the internet.

 How much speed do I need?